 How to Thrive During Extended TDY While Keeping Your Home Life Intact

-Extended TDY success begins with thorough preparation at home.
-Meet with your spouse or partner to discuss logistics, expectations, and communication plans.
-Establish who handles which responsibilities in your absence.
+Extended TDY success begins before you pack your bags.
+Sit down with your spouse or partner to discuss logistics, expectations, and communication plans.
+Establish who handles which responsibilities while you’re gone.
 Write down important contacts, account information, and emergency procedures.

-Prepare children for your absence in age-appropriate ways.
-Younger children benefit from calendars counting down to your return.
+Prepare your kids in age-appropriate ways.
+Younger children benefit from calendars counting down to your return – something visual they can track.
 Older kids need honest conversations about why you’re leaving and when you’ll be back.
-All ages need reassurance that the separation is temporary.
+All ages need reassurance that this is temporary.

-Set up your finances to function without you.
-Ensure your partner has access to all accounts and understands recurring bills.
+Set up finances to function without you.
+Make sure your partner has access to all accounts and understands recurring bills.
 Leave emergency funds accessible.
-Consider setting up automatic payments to reduce administrative burden during your absence.
+Set up automatic payments to reduce administrative burden.
+That’s what makes good preparation endearing to us military families – it prevents crises before they happen.

 Creating Structure in Your Temporary Life

 Extended TDY without routine leads to unhealthy patterns and declining morale.
+I’ve seen it happen to good people.
 Establish daily structure that mirrors your home life as much as possible.
 Wake at consistent times.
 Maintain exercise schedules.
 Create evening rituals that provide closure to each day.

 Transform your temporary quarters into livable space.
 Bring photos, favorite pillows, or small comfort items from home.
 Stock your room with healthy snacks and personal care items.
 These touches seem minor but significantly impact psychological well-being over multi-month stays.